How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 • Clean the glass only when fully cooled

-• Use a suitable fireplace glass cleaner if necessary
+• Use a suitable fireplace glass cleaner if needed

 • Avoid abrasive tools that may scratch the surface

-Keeping the glass clean improves visibility, efficiency, and safe operation
+Keeping the glass clean improves visibility into the fire and supports efficient combustion.

-The chimney is equipped with a protective heat shield to enhance operational safety and reduce surface temperature around exposed areas.
+The chimney includes a protective heat shield to enhance safety and reduce surface temperature around exposed areas.

 Inspect the chimney periodically for: